Majestic glaciers and snow-capped mountains, deep fjords and sprawling forests, Norway is easily one of the most beautiful countries in the world.

 Since the card came with no credit, I purchased a top-up card at the same time.
 The instructions to activate it were in Norwegian, but easy enough to follow, and I received a confirmation SMS immediately.

-Activating the data package I wanted required sending a code shown on the in-store brochure.
+Activating the data package I wanted required me to send a code shown on the in-store brochure.

-If you need to make calls and send SMS as well, you may want to buy the 99 NOK “Smart S” bundle.
-It includes 100 minutes of calls to several EU/EEC countries including Norway, 100 texts, and 200MB of data.
+If you need to make calls and send SMS as well, you may want to buy the 99.50 NOK “Smart M” bundle.
+It includes 250 minutes of calls to several other EU/EEC countries, 500 domestic minutes, 2500 texts, and 500MB of data.
 Just add an extra data package when you need it.
+That pricing is only valid for the first month, though — it doubles after that.

 Lycamobile’s site has more details on all of its current plans.